LdDl/gocv-blob/README.md

 ## About
 This small package implements basics of blob tracking: simple centroid and [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter)-based tracking

-There are additional function for checking if blob crossed horizontal (or even oblique) line.
+There are additional functions for checking if blob crossed horizontal (or even oblique) line.

 ## Installation